Risk management for venture capital firms

 Staged financing is widely used in the venture capital world — and for good reason.
 With staged financing, rather than providing all of the capital upfront, a VC invests in stages.
 Often, a startup must meet predetermined milestones before receiving more funding.
 But the real advantage of staged financing is that a VC firm can abandon the project without penalty if a deal doesn’t meet expectations.

-On top of that, being a limited partner can lead to fiduciary claims related to managing funds.
+• Errors and omissions insurance: Being a limited partner can lead to fiduciary claims related to managing funds.
 And since VC firms provide professional services to other companies and investors, they are susceptible to errors and omissions (E&O) claims.
-Here’s a scenario: A VC firm provides guidance and advice to the companies in its portfolio.
-One of those companies suffers a substantial loss and blames the VC for bad advice, leading to an E&O claim.
+For example, if a company suffers a substantial loss and sues the VC for bad advice, E&O insurance will come into effect.

 Risk often gets a bad name.
 But it’s worth pointing out that not all risks are bad.
 In fact, some risks can create opportunities for growth and success.